Tennessee's 30th Senate district

 Tennessee's 30th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Democrat Sara Kyle since 2015, succeeding her husband, fellow Democrat Jim Kyle.

 Geography

 District 30 is based in Memphis, covering much of the city's Downtown, North, and East neighborhoods.

 The district is located almost entirely within Tennessee's 9th congressional district, with a small section extending into the 8th district.
-It overlaps with the 83rd, 85th, 86th, 88th, 90th, 93rd, 97th, and 98th districts of the Tennessee House of Representatives.